 - Have a look at this Which article on "How Green Is Your Energy Tariff?" or this article by the Energy Saving Trust which suggests some good suppliers.

-- Turn the thermostat down -reducing your room temperature by 1°C could cut your heating bills by up to 10% and save you around £50 per year - and adding an extra layer such as wearing a jumper as wrapping up warm can help to reduce the need to turn up the heating too!
+- Turn the thermostat down - reducing your room temperature by 1°C could cut your heating bills by up to 10% and save you around £50 per year.
+Add an extra layer; wearing a jumper as wrapping up warm can help to reduce the need to turn up the heating too!